orochi-network/orochi-network.github.io/src/poseidon-hash/cryptographic-sponge-function/cryptographic-sponge-function.md

 # Cryptographic sponge functions

-In this section, we look at the definitions and design of a cryptographic hash functions, before showing its applications in hash functions and other problems.
+\\(\mathsf{Poseidon}\\) is a sponge-based cryptographic hash functions, therefore it is neccessary to understand the design of such hash functions to understand the components of \\(\mathsf{Poseidon}\\).
+In this section, we look at the definitions and design of a sponged-based cryptographic hash functions, before showing its applications in hash functions and other problems.

 In 2007, the sponge construction was introduced by Guido Bertoni and others {{#cite BDPA08}}.